Oba Chandler: Media coverage

 The Discovery Channel devoted a one-hour episode of its series Scene of the Crime, titled "The Tin Man", to the murder of the Rogers family.
 In 1997, a series of articles titled "Angels & Demons", written by Thomas French – which told the story of the murders, the capture and conviction of Chandler, and the impact of the crimes on the Rogers' family and their community in Ohio – was published in the St. Petersburg Times.
 The series won a 1998 Pulitzer Prize for Feature Writing.

 The Rogers murders were featured in a 1991 episode of Unsolved Mysteries, which speculated that there were two attackers.
 The 2000 book Bodies in the Bay by Mason Ramsey is a fictionalized adaptation of the Chandler case.
 Author Don Davis in 2007 published the book Death Cruise covering the murders.

 The case was featured in a 1999 episode of Cold Case Files on A&E titled "Bodies in the Bay," which also focused on the evidence in the case.

 In 1995, Chandler, some members of his family, and Hal Rogers appeared in an episode of the Maury Povich Show featuring the case.
 Chandler appeared via satellite link.
 Chandler's case was featured in a full-hour episode of Crime Stories.
 The case was shown on an episode of Forensic Files titled "Water Logged" in December 2010.
 In 2012 Investigation Discovery show On the Case with Paula Zahn aired two episodes called "Murder at Sunset" covering the case.
 In August 2014, the ID series Murder in Paradise covered the case.

 On February 11, 2022, the Oxygen Channel aired an episode of Family Massacre called "The Rogers Family".

-On November 19, 2022, the true crime podcast Casefile detailed the case of Jo, Michelle & Christe Rogers in their 232nd episode.
+On November 19, 2022, the true crime podcast Casefile detailed the case of Jo, Michelle & Christe Rogers.